True Story: a Non-Fiction Book Club, will meet on the 3rd Wednesday of each month at 10am in the Conference Room on the Mezzanine.

 Now Asotin County residents have more than 34,000 eBooks available!
 We have joined Washington Anytime Library in order to bring you more choice in eBooks and audio books.
 You can still check out books from VALNet’s Overdrive service.
 Click here to find your next great read.

 Find the latest in indie Washington authors, see locally produced content, and more!
 BiblioBoard lets you interact with multimedia collections that incorporate books, articles, images, audio, and video.
 Digital collections of books, audio, video, and more from around the world.
 Curated by subject.
 Accessible from anywhere.
 Download the free app using these links: iPad, Nexus or Kindle Fire HD.

-The library is offering 30-minute one-on-one tech help appointments with Robert McDonald on selected Saturdays from 10am to noon.
-Appointments can be made by calling 758-5454 or visiting the library.
+The library is offering 30-minute one-on-one tech help appointments with Robert McDonald on selected Fridays starting at 1pm at the Heights Branch Library and on selected Saturdays from 10am to noon at the Downtown Library.
+Call 758-5454 for more information or to make an appointment.
+Appointments can be also be made by visiting the library.